core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 #### UDP Transport-Specific Information  ### {#ssssec-udp-transport-specific}

-When CoAP multicast notifications are transported over UDP as per {{RFC7252}} and {{I-D.ietf-core-groupcomm-bis}}, the server specifies the integer value 1 ("UDP") as value of 'tp_id' in the 'srv_addr' element of the 'tp_info' CBOR array in the error informative response.
+When CoAP multicast notifications are transported over UDP as per {{RFC7252}} and {{I-D.ietf-core-groupcomm-bis}}, the server specifies the integer value 1 ("UDP") as value of 'tp_id' in the 'srv_addr' element of the 'tp_info' CBOR array in the informative response.
 Then, the rest of the 'tp_info' CBOR array is defined as follows.

 * 'srv_addr' includes two more elements following 'tp_id':